 Top 25 Takeaways: Contenders live on edge, where TCU thrives

 College Football Playoff contenders lived on the edge in Week 12, with the top four teams all teetering to varying degrees and at various points.
-That was before No. 5 Tennessee went down with a thud.
 For No. 4 TCU, it was just another Saturday.
 TCU and No. 3 Michigan both needed field goals in the final second to stay unbeaten.
 No. 1 Georgia slogged through a road game against Kentucky.
-No. 2 Ohio State trailed at the half against Maryland, before closing it out.
-Among the blue bloods vying for a spot in the CFP, the Horned Frogs maybe the outliers but they are without question worthy.
+No. 2 Ohio State trailed at the half against Maryland, and had the Terps bearing down in the fourth quarter before closing them out.

 No. 1 Georgia tops Kentucky, goes unbeaten in SEC again

 LEXINGTON, Ky.
 (AP) — Kenny McIntosh rushed for a career-best 143 yards, including a crucial 9-yard score late in the third quarter, and top-ranked Georgia withstood Kentucky’s fourth-quarter rally Saturday for a 16-6 win and its second consecutive unbeaten season in the Southeastern Conference.
 The Bulldogs clinched the Eastern Division title last week and sought another perfect finish in league play.
 They succeeded, but not without difficulty as they had to settle for three Jack Podlesny field goals before McIntosh’s TD provided a needed cushion.
 McIntosh rushed 19 times with a 26-yarder for the Bulldogs, who outgained Kentucky 365-297.

 No. 4 TCU still undefeated after game-ending FG at Baylor